 Taking The Ferry To Kodiak- Ketchikan Port

 After being on the ferry for over a day, you will be ready to get off and stretch your legs.
 You will also likely want to visit the grocery store.
 There is an A&P grocery store to the left when you leave port that is no more than a ten-minute walk.
 There is also a liquor store and frozen yogurt restaurant by the A&P. If you are willing to walk a little farther, there is a bigger grocery store (Safeway) with a Starbucks, Subway, and another liquor store.
-You can drink alcohol on the boat, but you have to do it in your room if you bring your own.
+You can drink alcohol on the boat but must do it in your room if you bring your own.

 You will probably start to see whales when you leave Ketchikan but always listen to the announcements because they will often make on if you are entering an area with whales.
 You can ask to borrow binoculars from the purser’s desk, but I recommend you bring your own if you want to see the whales up close.